SitaraTrue/DATA-221-Assignment-1/Readme.txt

-"This is a Git repository."
+This is a Git repository.